A Complete Guide to Moving to Nashville

 The average rent for an 889 sq ft apartment is around $1,644, and the average price for a gallon of gasoline is currently around $3.01.

-If we were to give the U.S. an average score of 100 and anything above 100 would mean it’s more expensive than the U.S. average, and anything below 100 would mean that it’s less expensive than the U.S. average, Nashville currently comes in at 101.4.
+If we were to give the U.S. an average score of 100 anything above 100 would mean it’s more expensive than the U.S. average, and anything below 100 would mean that it’s less expensive than the U.S. average, Nashville currently comes in at 101.4.

 Cost of LivingNashville-DavidsonTennesseeUSA